oshinanika/NLP-Token_NER_SpacyStreamlit/README.md

  + ngrok

  ## To authenticate ngrok
-  + Open and ngrok account
+  + Open a free ngrok account
   + Go to ngrok dashboard
   + Copy the Authentication Token to use in code